-The word Tazakkur means to remember, to remember, to recall.
+The word Tazakkur means to remember and to recall.
 Jiron means neighbor, neighborhood, jama' from the word Jarin (Warson, 1984).
 Dzi salam is a place name between Makkah and Medina (Noer, 2012).
-Mazajta means you mix, in the form of fi'il madhi which is mabni breadfruit because it meets dzomir rafa' mutaharrik and is thought anta means you or you (Al Ghulayaini, 2007; Warson, 1984).
+Mazajta means you mix, in the form of fi'il madhi which is mabni sukun.
+Because it meets dzomir rafa' mutaharrik and containing dhomir anta means you (Al Ghulayaini, 2007; Warson, 1984).
 Daman means tears (Munawwir, 1984).
 Jaroo means to flow.
 Muqlatin means eyeball.
 Bi damin means with blood.
-The meaning obtained is "Is it because you remember the lover in Dzi greetings?
-You shed tears with blood" (Al-Aydrus, 2019).
-Here it is still not explained who the lover who is in the dzi salam and why to cry blood.
+The meaning obtained is "Is it because you remember Dzi salam (place between Mecca and Medina) You mix tears with blood" (Al-Aydrus, 2019).
+Here it is still not explained who the lover is and what dzi salam is and why mix tear with blood.

-Habbat Ar-rihu means blowing, blowing, sloppy.
-Tilqo' means direction, meeting, meeting.
-Kadzimah is the name of the road to Makkah (Noer, 2012) Aumadho barq means to flash, emitting flashes and sparkles of lightning.
+Habbat Ar-rihu means blowing, sloppy.
+Tilqo' means direction, meeting.
+Kadzimah is the name of the road to Makkah (Noer, 2012), Aumadho barq means to flash, emitting flashes and sparkles of lightning.
 Dzulma means darkness of the night.
 Idhom means halun fi dzulma' means state in the dark (Azhari, 2018).
 The meaning obtained is "or is it because of the wind that blows from the direction of Khadzimah?
-And the sparkle of lightning from the direction of idhom in the pitch black night" (Al-Aydrus, 2019).
+And the sparkle of lightning from the direction of idhom (in the pitch-black night)" (Al-Aydrus, 2019).
 Here it is still unclear why the poet cried.